- Does PECR still apply?

 If you want to send some marketing to your customers by email or text, you’ll probably need their consent in addition to your lawful basis (which could be that you have a legitimate interest in sending it).
 This is because that type of marketing doesn’t only have to comply with data protection laws, but also the ones around electronic marketing known as the Privacy and Electronic Communications Regulations (PECR).

 If you want to carry out telephone marketing, you first need to check if the person or sole trader is registered with the Telephone Preference Service (TPS).
 This is a service which allows people to opt-out of unsolicited live sales and marketing calls.
 If someone’s landline or mobile number is on this register, you mustn’t call them for marketing purposes.
 And if they’ve previously told you not to call them, even if their number isn’t on the TPS register, then again you mustn’t call them.

 For marketing sent by post, only data protection law applies (not PECR).
 If sending it is in your legitimate interests, then you might be able to rely on this, but you’d need to check and be able to justify it.
+The rules can be different for business-to-business marketing and you can consider legitimate interests.
 If you’re unsure whether you can use ‘legitimate interests’ for marketing in your situation, you can use our lawful basis checker or contact us for more advice.

 Data protection law applies to personal data which essentially means any information that identifies someone personally and tells you something about them such as their name, where they work, or their home address.